pyeventsourcing/esdbclient/README.md

 default, meaning that all the events will be read either from the start, or from the end if `backwards` is `True` (see below).
-Please note, if specified, the specified position must be an actually existing commit position, because any other number will (at least in EventStoreDB v21.10) result in a server error.
+Please note, if specified, the specified position must be an actually existing commit position, because any other number will result in a server error (at least in EventStoreDB v21.10).
 Please also note, when reading forwards the event at the given position WILL be included.
-However, when reading backwards the event at the given position will NOT be included.
+However when reading backwards, the event at the given position will NOT be included.

 The argument `backwards` is a boolean which is by default `False` meaning all the